 These Festive Vegan Cupcakes are totally and utterly delicious.
 They are fabulous just as muffins with no topping, but the Vanilla Bean Cream takes them to a whole new level.

 Start off by soaking the dried cranberries for a little while in some orange juice.
 This makes them plump and juicy and gives them a lovely orange flavour.
 Then to make the muffins, all you have to do is add all the dry ingredients to one bowl and all the wet ingredients to another.
 Then mix.
 Simple as that!

 The Vanilla Bean Cream is made with a refrigerated can of full fat coconut milk.
 When at the grocery store choosing the coconut milk for the cream, shake the cans.
 You don't want a really sloshy one.
 You should choose one that feels like there is something solid with a little bit of liquid in there.
 It is the solid bit that you need to make the cream.
 I tend to find that I have more success with the organic varieties.
 Once you get shaking you will see what I mean.
 It really must be full fat or the cream won't work at all.

 So there you have it.
-My Vegan Mystery Box Challenge recipe creation is Cranberry Orange & Pistachio Muffins With Vanilla Cream and aren’t they pretty?
-Those colours….
+My Vegan Mystery Box Challenge recipe creation is Festive Vegan Cupcakes and aren't they pretty?